WIIH-CD

 WIIH-CD (channel 17) is a low-power Class A television station in Indianapolis, Indiana, United States, affiliated with the digital multicast network Confess.
-Locally owned by Circle City Broadcasting, it is a sister station to Circle City's duopoly of Indianapolis-licensed CW affiliate WISH-TV (channel 8) and Marion-licensed MyNetworkTV affiliate WNDY-TV (channel 23).
-The three stations share studios on North Meridian Street (at the north end of the Television Row section) on the near north side of Indianapolis; WIIH-CD's transmitter is located on Walnut Drive in the Augusta section of the city's northwest side (near Meridian Hills).
+It is locally owned by Circle City Broadcasting alongside WRTV (channel 6), WISH-TV (channel 8), and WNDY-TV (channel 23).
+The four stations share studios on North Meridian Street (at the north end of the Television Row section) on the near north side of Indianapolis; WIIH-CD's transmitter is located on Walnut Drive in the Augusta section of the city's northwest side (near Meridian Hills).

 Even though WIIH-CD broadcasts a digital signal of its own, its broadcast radius is limited to the immediate Indianapolis area.
-It is therefore simulcast on WISH-TV's second digital subchannel (8.2) in order to reach the entire market.
+It is therefore simulcast on WISH-TV's third digital subchannel (8.3) in order to reach the entire market.